HandsOnDataViz/book/docs/HandsOnDataViz.md

 In this section, you’ll learn how to avoid being fooled by misleading charts, and also how to make your own charts more honest, by intentionally manipulating the same data to tell opposing stories.
-In the first half, you will *exaggerate* small differences in a column chart to make them seem larger.
-In the second, half, you will *diminish* the rate of growth in a line chart to make it appear more gradual.
+First you will *exaggerate* small differences in a column chart to make them seem larger.
+Second you will *diminish* the rate of growth in a line chart to make it appear more gradual.
 Together, these tutorials will teach you to watch out for key details when reading other people’s charts, such as the vertical axis and aspect ratio.
 Paradoxically, by demonstrating *how to lie*, our goal is to teach you to *tell the truth* and to think more carefully about the ethics of designing your data stories.

+### Exaggerate Change in Charts

-In the first half of this tutorial, we’ll examine data about the economy, a topic that’s often twisted by politicians to portray it more favorably for their perspective.
+First we’ll examine data about the economy, a topic that’s often twisted by politicians to portray it more favorably for their perspective.
 The Gross Domestic Product (GDP) measures the market value of the final goods and services produced in a nation, which many economists consider to be the primary indicator of economic health.
 (Interestingly, not everyone agrees because GDP does not count unpaid household labor such as caring for one’s children, nor does it consider the distribution of wealth across a nation’s population.)
 We downloaded US GDP data from the [US Federal Reserve open-data repository](https://fred.stlouisfed.org/series/GDP), which is measured in billions of dollars and published quarterly, with seasonal adjustments to allow for better comparisons across industries that vary during the year, such as summer-time farming and tourism versus winter-time holiday shopping.
-Your task is create a *misleading* column chart that *exaggerates* small differences to make them appear larger in the reader’s eye.
+Your task is create a deceptive column chart that *exaggerates* small differences to make them appear larger in the reader’s eye.

-1. Open the [US GDP mid-2019 data in Google Sheets](https://docs.google.com/spreadsheets/d/1teB2Pw2lNpFjE_GCNmeqVNURSid36IMrWUROpPZMScA/edit#gid=0), and go to *File &gt; Save As* to create a copy that you can edit in your own Google Drive.
+1. Open the [US GDP mid-2019 data in Google Sheets](https://docs.google.com/spreadsheets/d/1teB2Pw2lNpFjE_GCNmeqVNURSid36IMrWUROpPZMScA/edit#gid=0), and go to *File &gt; Make a Copy* to create a copy that you can edit in your own Google Drive.
 We’ll create charts in Google Sheets, but you can also download the data to use in a different chart tool if you prefer.

 2. Examine the data and read the notes.
 To simplify this example, we show only two figures: the US GDP for the 2nd quarter (April-June) and the 3rd quarter (July-September) in 2019.
 The 2nd quarter was about $21.5 trillion, and the third quarter was slightly higher at
     $21.7 trillion.
+In other words, the quarterly GDP rose by just under one percent, which we calculated this way:
-TODO: DECIDE whether to add this: If we calculated the percent change, or (21747 - 21540)/21540 = 0.0096 = 0.96%,
+    `(21747 - 21540)/21540 = 0.0096 = 0.96%`.
-    that’s a growth rate of just under 1 percent.

 3. Create a Google Sheets column chart in the same sheet using the *default* settings, although we never automatically accept them as the best representation of the truth.
-In the *data* tab, select the two columns, and go to *Insert &gt; Chart*, as you learned when we introduced [charts with Google Sheets in Chapter 7](chart-google.html).
+In the *data* sheet, select the two columns, and go to *Insert &gt; Chart*, as you learned when we introduced [charts with Google Sheets in Chapter 7](chart-google.html).
 The tool should recognize your data and automatically produce a column chart, as shown in the left side of Figure <a href="#fig:gdp-baseline-merged">15.1</a>.
 In this default